Assessing the Landscape: Mapping Current Progress and Uncovering Pathways for Growth

-No matter how much or how little you know about what your school district is already doing related to environmental literacy, conducting an inventory with multiple stakeholders can be a helpful way of gathering information and ground truthing your knowledge.
+No matter how much or how little you know about what your school district is already doing related to environmental literacy, conducting an inventory with multiple stakeholders can be a helpful way of gathering information, ground truthing your knowledge, and discovering new opportunities for environmental education.
 A great place to start is to review your district's response to the Environmental Literacy Indicator Tool (ELIT) Survey.
 This is administered by the Education Workgroup of the Chesapeake Bay Program on an every-other-year basis to all school districts in the Mid-Atlantic region to monitor the status of environmental literacy efforts at a district level.

 There are many ways to conduct an inventory from individual conversations to surveys to focus groups but there are some things to keep in mind regardless of your chosen method.